shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-ad-serving.md

 ---
-title : Introduction to Ad Serving description : Learn what Ad Serving is and how it works. ms.date : 12/05/2023 ms.custom : industry-reference
+title : Industry Reference - Introduction to Ad Serving description : Learn what Ad Serving is and how it works. ms.date : 12/05/2023 ms.custom : industry-reference
 ---

-# Introduction to Ad serving
+# Industry Reference - Introduction to Ad serving

 In traditional offline advertising, a company creates an ad campaign and then purchases advertising slots using different kinds of media, for